onzfonz/comp227/src/content/7/en/part7d.md

 module.exports = config
 ```

-We will then define a new npm script called <i>build</i> that will execute the bundling with webpack:
+We will then define a new npm script called *`build`* that will execute the bundling with webpack:

 ```js
 // ...